-Creating a food forest is a great way to grow food forest that help the planet and its creatures.
+Creating a food forest is a great way to grow food forest plants that help the planet and its creatures.
 It's about making a garden that has many layers, like nature does.
 This way, you get lots of food and help the environment.

 Many people think they have a few plants in their yards, but they're often wrong.
 They might guess 10 to 20 species, but there could be many more.
 This shows how much life is hiding in plain sight.